 Working in the same way as biofeedback, neurofeedback entails non-invasive sensors which are attached with conductance paste on various places of the individual's head.
 Electrical activity of the brain, or brain wave data, is then recorded and computed with the biofeedback equipment and displayed on a computer screen for the individual to see.
 The therapist explains these signals in relation to thoughts, emotions, and symptoms presented.
 The participant can then 'see' the electrical activity of their brain and how this activity changes with certain thought patterns and while experiencing various emotions.
 The brain creates loops or 'highways' of information.
 Neurofeedback allows the individual to see these feedback loops.
 Training thus enables the individual to change the feedback loops within the brain and create healthier pathways.
 The process allows the person to regulate their own brain wave activity to improve overall mental and emotional health and achieve their desired mental performance.

-Through training, individuals learn the skills necessary to decrease symptoms associated with the following conditions:
+Through biofeedback & neurofeedback training, individuals learn the skills necessary to decrease symptoms associated with the following conditions:

 Dr. Fragedakis is a Licensed Professional Counselor in the state of North Carolina and is board certified nationally in biofeedback.
 She also holds a recreational therapy license in the state of North Carolina and is a nationally certified therapeutic recreational specialist.
 She provides services for both children and adults experiencing mental health conditions and stress related disorders.